-- 1. No accessory dwelling unit shall be permitted in a location that would conflict with the coastal resource protection policies of the City's Coastal Land Use Plan. - 2.
-No accessory dwelling unit shall be permitted on a lot located within the Foothill or Extreme Foothill High Fire Hazard Area (Very High Fire Hazard Severity Zone) as defined in the City's Community Wildfire Protection Plan adopted by City Council. - a.
+- 1. Accessory Dwelling Unit.
+An accessory dwelling unit may be permitted in any zone that allows residential use, located on a lot developed or proposed to be developed with one or more residential units, except as prohibited below. - 2.
+Junior Accessory Dwelling Unit.
+A junior accessory dwelling unit may be permitted in any zone that allows residential use and shall be located on a lot developed with an existing or proposed single residential unit. - 3.
+Prohibited Locations.
+No standard accessory dwelling unit shall be permitted on a lot located within the Foothill or Extreme Foothill High Fire Hazard Areas (Very High Fire Hazard Severity Zone) as defined in the City's Community Wildfire Protection Plan adopted by City Council. - a.
 Exception for Special Accessory Dwelling Units.
-Accessory dwelling units permitted in accordance with all the configuration, standards, and special procedures outlined in Section 28.86.090, Development Standards for Special Accessory Dwelling Units, may be permitted on any lot, including lots located within the Foothill and Extreme Foothill High Fire Hazard Areas (Very High Fire Hazard Severity Zone if the lot is zoned to allow for residential use and contains an existing or proposed primary residential unit.
+Accessory dwelling units permitted in accordance with all the configuration, standards, and special procedures outlined in subsection L. Development Standards for Special Accessory Dwelling Units, may be permitted on any lot, including lots located within the Foothill or Extreme Foothill High Fire Hazard Areas (Very High Fire Hazard Severity Zone), if the lot is zoned to allow for residential use and contains an existing or proposed primary residential unit.

-28.86.035 Unit Configuration.
+D. Unit Configuration.